-rich cinnamon swirl pumpkin brioche bread, sliced
+cinnamon swirl pumpkin brioche bread

 I equate Fall with baking and bread is at the top of the list.
 Specifically things with cinnamon, like this pumpkin brioche.
 It’s like a love child of cinnamon rolls and brioche bread.
 I truly want to eat nothing else for the next 4 months.

 Not having a Trader Joe’s around here means I have to resort to watching hauls on Youtube.
 Which I don’t mind at all!
 There’s just something calming about watching other people buy groceries, is it not?
 And it seems like everyone loves TJ’s, which I completely get.
-And Trader Joe’s Pumpkin Brioche Twist is exactly what inspired this recipe.
+And Trader Joe’s pumpkin brioche twist is exactly what inspired this recipe.

 slice of cinnamon pumpkin brioche with butter

-The base for this bread is classic brioche, that buttery soft cloud we all know and love made with yeast, milk and eggs.
-I add canned pumpkin puree to that, which makes this whole loaf naturally sweet and really pillowy.
+The base for this pumpkin bread is a classic brioche, that buttery soft cloud we all know and love made with yeast, milk and eggs.

 The process

-Once you’ve made your dough, you need to let it rest.
-Preferably overnight.
-Because the trick in shaping brioche is shaping it cold.
 This overnight proof in the refrigerator not only helps with flavor, but it just makes the dough easier to work with.
 All the best qualities of brioche (like how soft it is) are also its worst when the dough is warm.
 That’s why cold, stiff dough is what you want.

-When you have that, roll it out thinly.
-Then brush with butter.
-I like melted butter, instead of softened, as I find this application more even.
 There’s plenty of butter inside the dough.
 So there’s no need for another thick layer on the outside.
 You want just an even thin coating, just enough to hold the cinnamon sugar.

 buttered brioche bread in loaf pan